Last updated on October 5th, 2019 at 06:20 pm

 In 1963, Dr. Martin Luther King Jr. led the Birmingham campaign to protest the injustices meted out to blacks in cities across America.

-He was arrested for his involvement in the protest in April 1963 and from jail, he wrote a letter which captured the core of the civil rights philosophy.
+He was arrested for his involvement in the protest in April 1963 and from jail, he wrote a letter that captured the core of the civil rights philosophy.

 It was after this march that King delivered his most renowned speech;